 6. There have been concerns that health professionals are being muzzled on speaking out about the realities of COVID-19.
 So we saw the whistle-blower Li Wenliang’s early warnings being silenced in China[xvii] and in the USA where the vice-president Mike Pence announced he will be controlling all messaging on COVID-19 from health officials[xviii].
 Corruption underpins low levels of trust in governments consequently weakening impact of government-led health interventions.
 This distrust can then lead to mistrust in fake news, something which the World Health Organisation labelled as an ‘infodemic’[xix].
 Therefore, it’s crucial that governments behave in an open and transparent manner in order to maintain trust from their citizens.

 7. Hospitals are struggling to cope with COVID-19 as they face bed shortages and lack sufficient health workforce.
 This raises concerns over the increased risk of bribes.
-In the EU 19% of citizens reporting paying a bribe in healthcare sector on average, in Germany, France and Spain this goes up to 29%[xx].
-So in the context of an outbreak health professionals will have to prioritise care to those who most need it or might most benefit from it.
+In 2019, the Global Corruption Barometer for Africa[xx] and the Middle East and North Africa[xxi] found bribery rates in hospitals and health centres to be 14% each.
+In Latin America and the Caribbean, the rate is 10%[xxii].
+So, in the context of an outbreak health professionals will have to prioritise care to those who most need it or might most benefit from it.
 Consequently, we might see an increase in the frequency of those patients willing to pay a bribe to receive care as soon as possible, leaving those most vulnerable who are unable to pay at the bottom of the waiting list.
 To mitigate this, a range of interventions can be taken such as having transparent waiting lists, clear codes of conduct, strengthening the judicial system, and changes in attitudes towards corrupt practices.

 As of writing we are still anticipating the height of the outbreak.
 Following the Ebola outbreaks in West Africa health care infrastructure has improved as a result of the increased scrutiny and resources dedicated towards health system strengthening.
 So whilst outbreaks are certainly nothing to be celebrated they create space for more open and frank discussions on issues in health systems.
 In that spirit we implore governments to always act in a transparent manner.
 Public health, not political or corporate interests, must always come out top.